tonethar/IGME-330-Spring-2020/projects/project-3-2195.md

     - for example, if your web service was downloading and displaying state parks in a list, you could create a class called `StatePark` to model the data
 4) Conventions and structure:
     - All code is an external JavaScript files
-    - ES6 module pattern required
-    - `let` and `const` must be used to declare variables
+    - `let` and `const` must be used to declare variables - no `var` allowed!
     - D.R.Y. - Don't Repeat Yourself.
 Repeated blocks of nearly identical code must be factored out and placed in a separate function
     - Variable and function names must begin with a lowercase letter
+    - Class names begin with an uppercase letter
     - Well-commented code.
 Each and every function gets a comment indicating what it does
 5) It is expected and required that the code in the assignment (other than from approved libraries) is written by you.
 If you do end up using a small amount of code you found on the web, you must document where you got it from.
 Give credit and a link for all code (fragments or otherwise) that are not written you.
 Failing to give credit opens you to charges of **academic dishonesty**:
    - examples of acceptable use for this project: